Martin Scorsese Presents: The Saints

 Martin Scorsese Presents: The Saints is a docudrama television series that premiered on Fox Nation on November 17, 2024.
 It is produced and narrated by American filmmaker Martin Scorsese and focuses on the lives of various Christian saints.

 Premise

-The first season of Martin Scorsese Presents: The Saints explores the lives of selected Christian saints: John the Baptist, Mary Magdalene, Saint Sebastian, Moses the Black, Thomas Becket, Francis of Assisi, Joan of Arc and Maximilian Kolbe, devoting an episode to each.
+The first season of Martin Scorsese Presents: The Saints devotes episodes to the lives of selected Christian saints: Joan of Arc, John the Baptist, Saint Sebastian, Maximilian Kolbe, Francis of Assisi, Moses the Black, and Mary Magdalene.
+The second season features episodes about Saint Patrick, Saint Peter, Thomas Becket, and Carlo Acutis.

 Each episode is followed by a discussion program in which Scorsese, Catholic priest Fr.
 James Martin, writer Mary Karr, and writer Paul Elie discuss the saints and their lives.